AnopGoswami/ANG-Validator/README.md

-ANG Validator - jQuery Form validation plugin
+ANG Validator - jQuery form validation plugin
 ================================

 The jQuery form validation plugin  makes easier to apply validations on html form field.
 It has many